Danielle Espinosa, MS, AMFT #127285

 About Me

-I am a queer, Filipina American therapist and author born and raised in Northern CA and currently based in Orange County.
+I am a queer, Filipina American therapist and author born and raised in Northern CA and currently based in Los Angeles.
 When I’m not in the office, you could probably find me reading at a local coffee shop.
-My favorite authors include John Green, Celeste Ng, Kaveh Akbar, Paige Lewis, Erin Morgenstern, RF Kuang, and Clint Smith.
+My favorite authors include John Green, Celeste Ng, Kaveh Akbar, Paige Lewis, Erin Morgenstern, RF Kuang, and Melissa Febos.
 Other things I love (in no particular order) include: writing, playing piano and guitar, singing, exploring independent bookstores, nerdfighteria, Hozier, and Broadway musicals.
 You might notice that many of my tattoos are subtle references to my love for literature and music.
 I'm a cat mom to my beautiful calico, Persephone, who frequently makes appearances during sessions.

 Education and Training

-I graduated with my Master of Science in Counseling at California State University, Fullerton, and completed my practicum at Five Acres, a non-profit, DMH agency in Pasadena, CA. At Five Acres, I worked with adult survivors of domestic violence as well as young children and their families, many of whom were in the foster care system and/or experienced domestic violence.
-I previously worked as a mental health specialist for a school-based agency, providing counseling services to middle school students.
+I graduated with my Master of Science in Counseling at California State University, Fullerton, and am pursuing my PhD in Counselor Education and Supervision through Antioch University Seattle.
+My clinical experience ranges from working in a non-profit setting with adult survivors of domestic violence and foster children/families, and in a school-based agency with intermediate students.
 I am trained in EMDR and completed my training through a BIPOC-specific course focused on working with marginalized communities, racial trauma, and generational trauma.

 Clinical Interests and Approach